-Noam Chomsky recently referred to the world’s present day greatest terrorist operation (passed on to tool Trump who follows orders from the Deep State’s neocons who will let him have his crown provided he let’s them have their ‘bloody’ way), namely President Obama’s drone murders.
-(See “Noam Chomsky: Obama’s Drone Program ‘The Most Extreme Terrorist Campaign of Modern Times’” by Andrea Germanos.
+Noam Chomsky has recently been talking about the world’s present day greatest terrorist operation (passed on to tool Trump who follows orders from the Deep State’s neocons who will let him have his crown provided he let’s them have their ‘bloody’ way), namely President Obama’s drone murders.
+(See “Noam Chomsky: Obama’s Drone Program ‘The Most Extreme Terrorist Campaign of Modern Times'” by Andrea Germanos.
 That is a Common Dreams article.
 Common Dreams is a pseudo progressive website, which I began to realize when it continued to serve as a conduit for [George Bush supported] Politico and carried, without disclaimers, articles by Russia destroyer Jeffrey Sachs and CIA asset Graham Fuller, just so you know.
 Then there was the jaw-dropping pro White Helmets episode.
 See 21st Century Wire or Off Guardian for info about the UK, mainly, funded terrorists known as the White Helmets).
 Andrea writes: “World-renowned linguist and scholar Noam Chomsky has criticized what he sees as Western hypocrisy following the recent terror attacks in Paris and the idea that there are two kinds of terrorism: “theirs versus ours.” …Offering further proof of what he describes as western hypocrisy towards terrorism, Chomsky takes aim at Obama’s drone program, which he describes as “the most extreme terrorist campaign of modern times.”
 It “target[s] people suspected of perhaps intending to harm us some day, and any unfortunates who happen to be nearby,” he writes.”

 William Blum, in “America’s Deadliest Export,” mentions John Brady Kiesling.
 Kiesling was a political counselor at the US embassy in Athens until the US invasion of Iraq in 2003.
 Just before that invasion, he resigned.
 What he said in his letter of resignation is noteworthy.
 Here’s an excerpt from Kiesling’s letter (from ZCommunications):